Skip to main content

 Joint Committee cases will be opened with Project Code 0077 on AIMS and delivered to Area PSPs based on the taxpayer’s location and BOD.

-5. LB&I provides support to SB/SE, TEGE and LB&I for the Joint Committee Review (JCR) program and oversees the preparation of the report sent to the Joint Committee for all agreed, partially agreed, no-change, and surveyed cases meeting Joint Committee criteria.
+5. LB&I provides support to SB/SE and TEGE for the Joint Committee Review (JCR) program and oversees the preparation of the report sent to the Joint Committee for all agreed, partially agreed, no-change, and surveyed cases meeting Joint Committee criteria.
 Reference IRM 4.36, Joint Committee Procedures.

 Automated Underreporter (AUR) Technical Advice and CAT-A Referrals

 1. Exam will monitor for incoming Automated Underreporter (AUR) technical advice and CAT-A referrals daily.
-Referrals will be received physically from co-located sites and via EEFax inbox from non-co-located sites.
-Incoming referrals will contain: a fax cover sheet (if applicable), an AUR/Examination CAT-A Referral Form, AUR case contents (including a copy of the last CP 2000 or CP 2501 Notice), and the document the taxpayer submitted.
+Prior to electronically delivering the case, AUR will update the IDRS control base activity code to CATAmmdd (mmdd represents the month and day the referral is due back from CAT-A Classification).
+Incoming referrals will contain: a complete and accurate Form 15339, AUR case contents (including a copy of the last CP 2000 or CP 2501 Notice), and the document the taxpayer submitted.

-2. Exam Classification will review the referral to determine if the expenses are allowable or if the case meets audit criteria within 15 calendar days of receipt.
+2. Exam Classification will review the referral to determine if the expenses are allowable or if the case has audit potential within 45 calendar days of receipt.

 If case originates in referral will be delivered via to Exam Classification in

-Philadelphia (co-located) Local procedures to hand-deliver or email *SBSE IMF CLASSIFICATIONS PSC REROUTES Memphis/Philadelphia
+Philadelphia (co-located) Email *SBSE IMF CLASSIFICATIONS PSC REROUTES or other electronic method Memphis/Philadelphia

 4. If Classification determines the referral will be selected for audit: